How to get renewable energy for business

 Here are some renewable energy options for your business, with their approximate capital costs and estimated payback periods:

-- Biomass systems - Cost varies depending on boiler size and type of fuel.
-These take five to 12 years to pay back - shorter if you use waste wood instead of having to wait for tree growth.
+Cost will depend on boiler size and type of fuel.
+These can take between five and 12 years to pay back, possibly less time if you use waste wood instead of waiting for new tree growth.

 What technology will be the future for renewable energy for businesses?